Azure/GuestConfiguration/README.md

 A full list of changes in each version can be found in the [change log](CHANGELOG.md)

-## Contributing

-This project welcomes contributions and suggestions.
-All contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.opensource.microsoft.com.

-When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Branch naming conventions
 This repository uses git versioning to automatically calculate the newest version of the module.
 Branches that begin with "feature/" will increment the minor version, and those that begin with "fix" will increment the patch version.
 Please refer to the GitVersion.yml file for more details.